White Noise App Support and FAQ Information

 5. How do I create my own sounds for White Noise?

-There are a couple ways– Pick up a copy of our White Noise Creator for Mac OS X and Windows -or- Use the Recorder feature in White Noise Pro, White Noise, or White Noise Free for mobile devices.
+There are a couple ways– Pick up a copy of our White Noise Creator for Mac OS X and Windows -or- Use the Recorder feature in White Noise Pro, White Noise, or White Noise Lite for mobile devices.
 Tap the Add (+) button and Create Recording.
 This will allow you to record, loop, and share your own sound.

 6. I want the ability to set different volumes for the alarm and sound, is that possible?

 Yes.
 There are two volumes that you can configure–Device volume and sound volume.
 The alarm goes as loud as the current device volume.
 The device volume is controlled on the main screen.
 Regular sounds are played back according to both device volume and the sound volume specified in the settings screen.
 Lowering the sound volume in the settings screen while keeping the device volume loud will play noise at a softer level and alarms will buzz much louder making sure you wake up.